thomasvuong/Wan2GP/README.md

 *update 8.992*: optimized gen with Lora, should be 10% faster if many loras *update 8.993*: Support for *Scaled FP8* format and samples *Paligenesis* finetunes, merged Loras Accelerators and Non Accelerators
-*update 8.994*: Added custom checkpoints folders
+*update 8.994*: Added custom checkpoints folders *update 8.999*: fixed a lora + fp8 bug and version sync for the jump to the unknown

 ### September 30 2025: WanGP v8.9 - Combinatorics